Fukaya categories of blowups: Abouzaid's split-generation criterion

-In this section we adapt Abouzaid's criterion \cite{Abouzaid_generation} for the split-generation of the Fukaya category to the non-exact case in which the \ainfty composition maps are defined by counts of treed disks.
+In this section, we adapt Abouzaid's criterion \cite{Abouzaid_generation} for the split-generation of the Fukaya category to the non-exact case in which the \ainfty composition maps are defined by counts of treed disks.
+We follow the argument of \cite{Abouzaid_generation} to prove Theorem \ref{crit}.
+The main technical input is the use of moduli spaces of treed annuli and a particular way of degenerating treed annuli.
+Using a different degeneration we also prove that disjoint branes have orthogonal images under the open-closed maps, i.e., Theorem \ref{thm110}.